ConduitIO/conduit/docs/writing-a-connector-best-practices.md

 Change Data Capture (CDC) should be implemented so that the following criteria is met:

-1. In a snapshot is needed, changes that happened while the snapshot is running should be captured too.
+1. If a snapshot is needed, changes that happened while the snapshot was running should be captured too.
 2. Different types of changes might be possible (new data inserted, existing data updated or deleted).
+3. Changes that happened while a connector was stopped need to be read by the connector when it starts up (assuming that the changes are still present in the source system).

-3. Some systems may offer a change log while
+3. Some systems may offer a change log (e.g. WAL in PostgreSQL, binlog in MySQL, etc.).
+Others may not and a different way to capture changes is needed.
-3. For example, for some RDBMs (Postgres, MySQL) there's a changelog ( WAL/binlog).
-In some RDBMs, triggers can be used.
+3. In some RDBMs, triggers can be used.
 4. If there's no native way in a 3rd party system to get changes, a timestamp based query can be used.